-- a) The PRP is strictly voluntary and the Member must initiate the request. - b) The request for the PRP must be in the best interest of the university and is subject to the approval of the Vice-President Academic and Provost. - c) The relevant Dean or University Librarian must receive the written application for the PRP at least six (6) months prior to the requested commencement of the PRP.
+- a) The PRL is strictly voluntary and the Member must initiate the request. - b) The request for the PRL must be in the best interest of the university and is subject to the approval of the Vice-President Academic and Provost. - c) The relevant Dean or University Librarian must receive the written application for the PRL at least six (6) months prior to the requested commencement of the PRL.

-33.5 Phased Retirement Plan Options:
+37.5 Phased Retirement Leave Options

-- a) The Member may apply for a one (1) or a two (2) year phased retirement plan. - b) The Member may apply for a phased retirement plan at an average of 50% workload reduction or greater over the period of the PRP.
-The level of workload reduction could vary over the period of the PRP, however the PRP must ultimately be cost-neutral for the university.
+- a) The Member may apply for a one (1) or a two (2) year phased retirement leave. - b) The Member may apply for a phased retirement leave at an average of 50% workload reduction or greater over the period of the PRL.
+The level of workload reduction could vary over the period of the PRL, however the PRL must ultimately be cost-neutral for the University.

-33.6 PRP Approval Process:
+37.6 PRL Approval Process

-Once approved by the university, a copy of the PRP shall be provided to RRUFA.
-The Member is advised to seek advice from RRUFA prior to signing the required General Release confirming the terms of the PRP including an irrevocable retirement date.
+Once approved by the University, a copy of the PRL shall be provided to RRUFA.
+The Member is advised to seek advice from RRUFA prior to signing the required General Release confirming the terms of the PRL, including an irrevocable retirement date.

-33.7 PRP Pro-rated salary and health benefits:
+37.7 PRL Pro-rated salary and health benefits

 - a) The Member's salary shall be pro-rated based on the percentage of workload.
-During the PRP the Member remains eligible for available salary increases and negotiated salary increases on a pro-rated basis.
-The Member remains eligible for the full amount of the professional development funds as per the relevant articles. - b) The university shall continue to offer all eligible health benefits however the Member and the university shall share the cost of the benefits based on the percentage of workload (i.e. on a 50% workload, the university and the Member shall each pay 50% of the health benefit costs). - c) Pension contributions by both the employer and Member shall continue based on the percentage of workload.
-Given that the PRP is an approved partial leave, the Member may apply to purchase the shortfall in service as a General Leave of Absence.
+During the PRL, the Member remains eligible for available salary increases and negotiated salary increases on a pro-rated basis.
+The Member remains eligible for the full amount of the professional development funds as per the relevant articles. - b) The university shall continue to offer all eligible health benefits, in accordance with the Group Benefits contract for Members.
+However, the Member and the University shall share the cost of the benefits based on the percentage of workload (i.e. on a 50% workload, the University and the Member shall each pay 50% of the health benefit costs). - c) Notwithstanding Articles 37.5 b) and 37.7b), effective April 1, 2021, the University shall pay 100% of the costs of benefits for the duration of the PRL irrespective of the percentage of workload. - d) Pension contributions by both the Employer and Member shall continue based on the percentage of workload.
+Given that the PRL is an approved partial leave, the Member may apply to purchase the shortfall in service as a General Leave of Absence.

-33.8 PRP Lump Sum Payment for Faculty Members
+37.8 PRL Lump Sum Payment for Members

-- a) At the end of a 1-year phased retirement plan the Faculty Member shall receive a lump sum payment equivalent to 4 month's salary (less statutory deductions).
-The lump sum payment is payable at the Faculty Member's final rate of pay. - b) At the end of a 2-year phased retirement plan the Faculty Member shall receive a lump sum payment equivalent to 6 month's salary (less statutory deductions).
-The lump sum payment is payable at the Faculty Member's final rate of pay.
+- a) At the end of a 1-year phased retirement plan the Member shall receive a lump sum payment equivalent to 4 months' salary (less statutory deductions).
+The lump sum payment is payable at the Member's final rate of pay. - b) At the end of a 2-year phased retirement plan the Member shall receive a lump sum payment equivalent to 6 months' salary (less statutory deductions).
+The lump sum payment is payable at the Member's final rate of pay.

-33.9 PRP Retirement Date:
+37.9 PRL Retirement Date

-- a) At the end of the PRP the Member shall retire from Royal Roads University.
-All salary and applicable health benefits cease on the retirement date. - b) Upon retirement following the PRP, the Member is eligible for the status and benefits as outlined in Article 33.1.
+- a) At the end of the PRL the Member shall retire from Royal Roads University.
+All salary and applicable health benefits cease on the retirement date. - b) Upon retirement following the PRL, the Member is eligible for the status and benefits as outlined in Article 37.1.